antrea-io/antrea/docs/ovs-pipeline.md

   the tunnel to the new Node).
 When a Node is deleted, it performs the necessary clean-ups.
-* *peer Node*: this is how we refer to other Nodes in the cluster, to which the local Node is connected through a VXLAN or Geneve tunnel.
+* *peer Node*: this is how we refer to other Nodes in the cluster, to which the local Node is connected through a Geneve, VXLAN, GRE, or STT tunnel.
 * *Global Virtual MAC*: a virtual MAC address which is used as the destination MAC for all tunnelled traffic across all Nodes.
 This simplifies networking by enabling all Nodes to use this MAC address instead of the actual MAC address